China's Nu Skin probe may help Ackman's Herbalife bet

-BOSTON (Reuters) - Herbalife Ltd (HLF.N) shares tumbled nearly 10 percent on Thursday as investors grew concerned about the possible fallout from a regulatory probe in China into Nu Skin, which has a similar business model to the nutrition and weight loss company.
+BOSTON, Jan 16 (Reuters) - Herbalife Ltd shares tumbled nearly 10 percent on Thursday as investors grew concerned about the possible fallout from a regulatory probe in China into Nu Skin, which has a similar business model to the nutrition and weight loss company.

 The development could benefit billionaire investor William Ackman, who has placed a $1 billion bet that Herbalife’s stock price will eventually fall to zero under regulatory scrutiny for what he has called a pyramid scheme.
 Operators of pyramid schemes typically try to make money by recruiting new members, who pay fees, rather than relying only on the sale of goods.